SAFE-Stack/docs/docs/quickstart.md

 5. Enter `build.cmd run` (Windows) or `./build.sh run` (Linux / OSX)

 Congratulations!
 After a short delay, you'll be presented with a SAFE application running in your browser!

+Tip: Take a look at the [template options](https://github.com/SAFE-Stack/SAFE-template#template-options).
+There are many predefined options to choose from, like server technology or client/server communication technology.